oVirt/ovirt-site/source/blog/2016-10-04-ovirt-provider-ovn.md

 ![adding a new provider](uarwo40-edit-cluster.png)

 When the provider is successfully added, existing OVN networks can be imported to oVirt.
-If the provider was not added as a read-only provider, new OVN networks can be defined using oVirt by adding a network and specifying it to be added on an external provider.
+New OVN networks can be defined using oVirt by adding a network and specifying it to be added on an external provider (make sure you add the external provider in read-write mode, so that you can add external networks from oVirt).

 A VM NIC can be added to OVN networks by simply choosing an external network during NIC provisioning.

+OVN based networking brings many advantages to oVirt:
+* More granular security - it brings complete network isolation without the need for defining VLANs.
+* Less resources - since the OVN networks are logical overlays, many of them can be defined on the same underlying physical infrastructure.
+As oposed to traditional oVirt networking, where each network required a separate host NIC, all the OVN networks can be acommodated on a single NIC.
+* Easier management - the management of the networking infrastructure should also become much easier, as instead of managing the network isolation on each of the networking components, it will be automatically taken care of by OVN.

 ## Building oVirt OVN Provider rpms From Repository